 Hit most any seaside joint in Portugal, and you’ll find these grilled shrimp with piri-piri sauce on the menu.
 Heck, you’ll even find them in many backyards as well as swank city eateries.
 But I like them best on the beach, sitting under a huge Sagres umbrella (Sagres is a brand of Portuguese beer), with a hunk of bread and a cool drink to douse the fiery heat.
 This recipe has been updated.
 Originally published May 10, 2012.–David Leite

 Piri-piri.
 Just sorta rolls off the tongue, eh?
-It’s actually Swahili for “pepper pepper,” and “piri-piri” is how it’s pronounced in Portuguese.
-These peppers came to Portugal by way of Africa, though much controversy surrounds the specifics.
-Suffice it to say, anyone who’s experienced the namesake sauce is grateful they somehow found their way to Portugal.
+It’s actually Swahili for “pepper pepper” although “piri-piri” is also how it’s pronounced in Portuguese.
+These hot peppers came to Portugal by way of Africa.
+Much controversy surrounds the specifics, but suffice it to say, anyone who’s experienced the namesake sauce is grateful the peppers found their way to Portugal, however that happened.
 We think you will be, too.
-Although don’t look for them stateside, as you won’t find them.
-You can use Thai bird, red jalapeño, santaka, arbol, cayenne, or Tabasco peppers instead.
+Although don’t look for the fresh piri-piri peppers stateside as you won’t find them.
+You can substitute Thai bird, red jalapeño, santaka, arbol, cayenne, or Tabasco peppers instead.

 - Quick Glance

 - 30 M

 - 3 H

 - Serves 4 to 6